Want to learn the basics of hand embroidery with an easy online workshop – totally free?

 Now – about separating those strands.
 First make sure you’re using the right kind of thread.
 Click on the picture at the top of the post.
 I loaded up a large file so it should fill the whole screen when you click and let you look very closely.

 The thread on the right is called embroidery floss – or sometimes stranded cotton.
 It’s what I usually use – and I sell it in the shop here.
 It’s 6 strands of thread that you can separate into as many as you need.

 The thread on the left is called perle cotton, pearl cotton, or sometimes craft thread.
 See how it’s twisted together?
 You can’t undo that – not without making an unholy mess.
 It’s lovely to stitch with – and you can buy it in several different thicknesses – but you can’t alter the thickness yourself.
-I don’t use it because the last thing I need is several balls of the same color thread, but all in different thicknesses.
-My sewing room is enough of a mess already. 🙂
+I sell some of my favorites here and here.

 The tricky thing is that these two kinds of thread are often displayed together in the same section of the store.
 Luckily – it’s easy enough to tell the difference if you know what you’re looking for.